nightw0lv/iTopZ-Java/Interlude/Frozen/readme.md

 **VDS Vote Donate System**

 Implementation of vote global and individual system with itopz donate panel task manager.
+-
+- Global vote reward is when players vote for the server in one of the topsites installed as a "thank you" they will receive configured item/items reward.
+- Individual vote reward is when a single player (individual) vote for the server on one or more topsites and for each vote as a "thank you" he will receive configured item/items reward.

 **Requirement**
 - Frozen 1118 Last beta branch https://app.assembla.com/spaces/L2jFrozenInterlude/subversion/source/1118/branches/Beta